manamamba/lawn-mowing-platformer/README.md

 (a TArray specifically, the Unreal equivalent of the standard library dynamic array class std::vector) one for linear damping and one for angular damping, so I could add up those floats later using a for each loop and apply the correct amount of damping each frame.
 After some tinkering I found values that worked well and now I had a hovering mower!
-But that was only the beginning of the mower development journey, and I went on to add a bunch of functionality for movement, and eventually my wheel animations!</p>
+But that was only the beginning of the mower development journey, and I went on to add a bunch of functionality for movement by applying force to the rigid body, and eventually my wheel animations!</p>

-<p>I found that using member variables to represent local space FVectors and FRotators (pitch, yaw, roll), learning how to take advantage of transforms
+<p>I found that learning how to take advantage of FVector and FRotator (pitch, yaw, roll) member variables to represent local space values, transforms
-and inverse transforms (in the case of my custom camera movement), traces, and Tick order were important to my development success.</p>
+and inverse transforms (in the case of my custom camera movement), traces, and Tick order (the function called each frame for an actor object in the world) were important to my development success.</p>

 <p>Throughout the development of my mower class, which went through many refactors, I tried to give my functions and variables more descriptive names
 for readability and organize my code files, so that the functions and variables were listed in the order they were called each frame.